-Name of worker ID No Reason for Admission Admitted at Follow Up HCP/Doctor Diagnosis Cost of Treatment Name of worker Total Patient Company
+Name of warker ID No. Na Reason for A dustition d of Follow Up HCP/Doctor Diagnosis Cost of Treatment Name of worker ID No Admission Admitted at Total Patient Company

 A consolidation of these monthly reports in each factory will help identify common health problems that require hospital admission.